Last Updated on by Karl

 Now, before you begin be sure to set the baseline.
 Look at the set of your chosen social media KPIs and record the current value.
-These numbers are important, but the rate of change is the main indicator for most of these metrics.
-For example, it’s fantastic if you get 1000 followers in a day but not so if you get them over the year.
+These numbers are important, but the rate of change is the main indicator for most of these social media metrics.
+For example, it's fantastic if you get 1,000 followers in a day but not so if you get them over the year.

 Concentrate on the rate of change of your chosen key performance indicators.
-Change can also be expressed as a frequency of events.
+You can also express change as a frequency of events.
 For example, you could measure how many comments you get on Facebook per day, week or month.

 You can combine several KPIs into one that is more meaningful for you.
 Ratios, such as comments per blog post, retweets per followers, help you measure audience activity and engagement.